 Generally, conditions such as stress, anxiety, and depression are only considered disabilities if you can prove that they affect your job performance and would make you unable to perform your required job duties for any employer.
 Usually, you need to show evidence that your mental health conditions are affecting your ability to perform everyday activities as well, even outside of work.
 If you are overwhelmed at work but fine everywhere else, your policy probably will not cover you.
 If you feel you could still do your job if only your workplace was not so toxic, you almost certainly are not covered by your disability policy.
 How can this be?

-My Job Is Killing Me – Why Aren’t I Covered by My Disability Policy?
+My Job Is Killing Me – Why Am I Not Covered by My Disability Policy?

 Most policies have language that says, in effect, “we’re going to look at your job as it is practiced in the national economy and see if your condition prevents you from doing that job.”
 So, the fact that your boss, supervisors, or co-workers are making you uncomfortable or causing stress does not necessarily qualify you for benefits.
 Job-related stress is a difficult claim to pursue because if there are other jobs just like yours with different employers that would not cause you disabling stress, your policy does not have to pay.